earlgreyhot1701D/12-angry-rows/README.md

 # 12 Angry Rows: A Jury Utilization Pipeline

-This project cleans and analyzes historical jury panel data from the Superior Court.
+This project cleans and analyzes historical jury panel data from the Santa Barbara Superior Court.
 It transforms multi-year/multi-location Excel exports into structured, analysis-ready datasets that can be used to evaluate how jurors were summoned, used, or not used — by case type, location, and year.

 This is a civic-tech project built with transparency, reproducibility, and local court impact in mind.